nikelborm/hehe-secret-dont-look/readme.md

 5. Strictly follow rules of License of the project chosen as a basis.
 6. Use @generated field from jsdoc

-## Ecosystem od TS/JS generation from protobuf
+## Ecosystem of TS/JS generation from protobuf

 Available solutions related to generation of JS/TS (at 21 may 2025).
 Testing results provided by [bufbuild/protobuf-conformance](https://github.com/bufbuild/protobuf-conformance)